 - 999-year lease – private housings

 - Freehold – private housings

-Buying a property with 999-year lease is almost synonymous to acquiring a land with freehold status.
-On the other hand, newer housing estates with 60-year lease are now entering market but they are not widely available yet.
+Buying a property with a 999-year lease is almost synonymous with acquiring land with freehold status.
+On the other hand, newer housing estates with a 60-year lease are now entering the market but they are not widely available yet.

 When it comes to HDB flats, only studio apartments come with a 30-year lease period since they are meant for elderly residents.
-All flats, regardless of its type are sold in a 99 year lease HDB.
-So the big question is, what happens after 99 year lease ends?
+All flats, regardless of its type are sold in a 99-year lease HDB.
+So the big question is, what happens after the 99-year lease ends?
 Will the government compensate you?
 What will happen to your HDB flat?